 National Legal Systems Governing Shared Oil and Gas Resources

 Oil and gas, like other underground resources such as groundwater and living natural resources, including marine species, birds, and wildlife, do not recognize artificial boundaries that define ownership and sovereignty among individuals and states.
-As a result, oil and gas resources in different jurisdictions, whether classified as public property under state control or subject to private ownership, may exist in shared formations with other right holders.
+As a result, oil and gas resources in different jurisdictions, whether classified as public property under state control or as private property, may be located in shared formations with other right holders.
 Therefore, legal frameworks are required to regulate the relationship between such parties and to establish rules governing the development and exploitation of shared resources.

 Legal Foundations for Exploitation of Shared Oil and Gas Fields